ArminCod3r/Laravel_onlineShopping/readme.md

 #### Introduction

-This is work-in-progress laravelCMS (based on the digikala, the most famouse e-commerce company in Iran).
+This is work-in-progress laravelCMS (based on the digikala, the most famous e-commerce company in Iran).
 Every one can use it and feel free to change anything.
 Back me up if you like it.

 #### Database